 The Trustee, and the Trust, will suffer irreparable harm if relief is not granted.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-That Eliot states massive irreparable harm has already come from the Fraud that has interfered and delayed inheritances by Officers and Fiduciaries under the tutelage of this Court, including both Theodore and Alan who are alleged central parties in advancing the frauds and more.
+That Eliot states massive irreparable harm has already come to the true and proper beneficiariesfrom the Fraud that has interfered and delayed inheritances by Officers and Fiduciaries under the tutelage of this Court, including both Theodore and Alan who are alleged central parties in advancing the frauds and more.

+Any irreparable harm to the trust and trustee are the trustees fault caused by his own breaches of duties and breaches of trust and should be held personally responsible, liable sanctioned, held accountable and forced to repay any damages his actions and inactions has caused.

 There is no other adequate remedy at law.